NorbertL99/LogicalGame2048/README.txt

 This version is 0.4.
 Moveing fields up added.
 Moveing fields right added.
-Checking of move is completed and after completed adding random number in random empty place.Updates will be given soon.
+Checking of move is completed and after completed adding random number in random empty place

+This version is 0.5.
+Moveing fields left added.
+Checking for possible moves added, if there is no possible move, lose, added.
+Undo option added.
+See TOP 10 scores added.
+Reset TOP 10 scores added.
+See author info added.
+See instruction added.
+Core of game work properly.
+Save game, load game and update best scores need to be updated.
+Erros handle need to be adde.
+Updates will be given soon

 /////////////////////////////////////////////
 ////////////////How to applay////////////////